jjjohnywaffles/jjjohnywaffles.github.io/interactive_projects/CardCentering/README.md

 ## Contributing
 Contributions and suggestions are welcome!
 Please submit issues or pull requests on GitHub.

+## Potential Features
+- Machine learning to automatically place the centering lines along with rotating the cards.
+- Image transposition to allow users to upload slightly off angle images to allow for more accurate centering measurements

 ---

 Enjoy using the Card Centering Tool, and I hope it helps you in your card grading adventure!